hypermodeinc/modus/cli/README.md

 npm run watch
 ```

-Make changes and then run `./bin/modus.js` to test changes.
+You can make changes and run `./bin/modus.js` in a terminal to test changes.

+Alternatively, you can set breakpoints and use the VS Code debug target `Debug Modus CLI` to launch the terminal to debug issues.